Learn Java Easy. Chapter 17. Decoding Communication Systems

 }

-In addition to communications between guards, there is another security measure that concerns us: camera monitoring.
-The prison uses artificial intelligence software that analyzes images and generates a message every minute.
-Three of these messages are harmless, but we must create software that detects the one that incriminates us.
-After that, Bud will complete the software so that these communications are blocked, just as we did with the previous exercises.
+In addition to communications between the guards, there is another security measure that concerns us: camera monitoring.
+In the prison, artificial intelligence software is used that analyzes images and generates a message per minute.
+Three of those messages are harmless, but we need to create software that detects the one that incriminates us.
+After that, Bud will complete the software so that those communications are blocked, just as we did with the previous exercises.
 Below, I show you the four messages generated by the AI software.
-As you can imagine, the message that says ‘Alert’ is the one we must identify and neutralize.
+As you can imagine, the message that says ‘Alert’ is the one we need to identify and neutralize.

 Exercise 5.
 Camera Monitoring

-Inside the for-each loop, verify if the current image contains the words “Open door” or “Guard”.
+Inside the for-each loop, check if the current image contains the words “Door open” or “Guard”.

 If the condition is met, print the message to the console preceded by the string “Suspicious activity detected: “.